Dale Earnhardt Jr.'s Plane Slid Off A Runway And Crashed In Tennessee

 Reports indicate that he and his wife are okay and everyone on-board is safe.

 Scary news for race fans and followers of Dale Earnhardt Jr. that fortunately has a happy ending.
 The retired NASCAR driver and his family were on-board a private Cessna jet when it skidded off the runway at Elizabethton Municipal Airport in far northeastern Tennessee.
 Amazingly, it appears everyone on-board is okay – WJHL reports that five people were on the aircraft including Earnhardt’s wife Amy and their daughter, another passenger, and the pilot.
 The family dog was also on-board.
-Per a tweet from Earnhart’s sister Kelley Earnhardt, everyone is safe.
+Per a tweet from Earnhardt’s sister Kelley Earnhardt, everyone is safe.

 Earnhardt Jr. reportedly suffered just minor cuts and scrapes.
 The specific condition of others isn’t clear at this time, though no injuries have thus far been reported to the FAA.
 The tone of the report suggests that, if there are injuries to the pilot and other passengers, they are minor.
 That’s absolutely remarkable considering the above video posted by WBIR on YouTube shows the rear of the aircraft engulfed in flames.
 Subsequent video footage shows a majority of the plane burned to a skeleton before the flames were extinguished.